masonlancaster/dbt_exercise/dbt_exercise_instructions.md

 - Review your changes and click `Create pull request`
 - Type a description about the changes you are proposing to the project.
 - Click `Create Pull Request`
-- Before merging the Pull Request, you need to get 1 reviewer from someone in the class.
-- Copy the link for this page from your browser and link it to the discussion post.
-Ask for someone to review your pull request.
-Once someone has appoved your pull request, you can merge it into the main branch by clicking `Merge pull request`.
+- merge your branch into the main branch by clicking `Merge pull request`.